 Here our some electrical holiday safety tips.
 As with any electrical task, we suggest using a trained professional Westchester Electrician such as Effective Electric.

 It’s the holidays, folks, that most wonderful time of the year when 32 million families across the United States resurrect ornaments, twinkle lights and motorized Santas from garages and basements, and get ready to tackle that favorite December

-While holiday decorating is all about adding fun, sparkle and warmth to a very special Season, it’s important to remember that many of our favorite decorations carry the risk of fire or electrical injury if not used carefully.
-Don’t let a preventable accident take the enjoyment out of your holidays – whether you’re excitedly preparing for Christmas, Hanukkah, or Kwanzaa, take a few minutes to read our decorating safety tips.
+While holiday decorating is all about adding fun, sparkle, and warmth to a very special season, it’s important to remember that many of our favorite decorations carry the risk of fire or electrical injury if not used carefully.
+And, in the event you find yourself in the middle of an electric injury, you may want to immediately seek medical attention or reach out to experts like the ones at Burn and Reconstructive Centers of America who can help you with the right treatment.
+Having said that, keep in mind not to let a preventable accident take the enjoyment out of your holidays – whether you’re excitedly preparing for Christmas, Hanukkah, or Kwanzaa, take a few minutes to read our decorating safety tips.

 Lights and Decorations